Explore 5 Spectacular Destinations in Vibrant Singapore

 Chinatown

 Experience Singapore’s multicultural diversity on a walk and food tour of Chinatown.
-Visit a church, mosque, Indian and Chinese temples in one stroll.
+Visit a church, mosque, and Indian and Chinese temples in one stroll.
 Go on a food adventure and sample dishes from Singapore’s diverse cultural influences in Chinatown’s affordable retail centers.
-Chinatown encompasses two square kilometers of traditional Chinese life, nestled next to the modern Central Business District.
+Chinatown encompasses two square kilometers of traditional Chinese life next to the modern Central Business District.

-The streets are full of temples, craft shops, stalls and restaurants and are a great place to bargain.
-Go down Chinatown Food Street to find some Char Kway Teow, fried noodles or grilled meat.
-Chinatown’s labyrinth of narrow streets includes Chinatown Food Street with its restaurants, which serve traditional dishes such as Hainanese chicken rice, pasta and satay.
+The streets are full of temples, craft shops, stalls, and restaurants, and they are great places to bargain.
+Go down Chinatown Food Street for Char Kway Teow, fried noodles, or grilled meat.
+Chinatown’s labyrinth of narrow streets includes Chinatown Food Street with its restaurants, which serve traditional dishes such as Hainanese chicken rice, pasta, and satay.

 Merlion